 Who qualifies for free school transport?

-We check for transport when placing children in school.
+We check for transport entitlement when children are offered a mainstream school.
 You only need to apply for low income transport, or child or parents with medical or physical conditions.
+Transport for children with an EHC plan should be discussed with the Assessment and Planning Officer.

-In most cases we provide free transport to a child’s designated school if they qualify.
+We only provide free transport to a child’s designated school.

 A designated school is the school suitable to your child which serves your area.
 If there is more than one school, it is the nearest suitable school to your home with places.

-If we did not offer a place at your nearest or designated school because:
+If we did not offer a place at your nearest or designated school because of the following reasons, you will need to arrange and pay for your child's home to school transport:

-- you did not name it on your application, or
+- You did not name it on your application

 Your child will qualify for free school transport if: